carla-simulator/ros-bridge/carla_spawn_objects/README.md

 ## Attach sensor to an existing vehicle

 It possible to attach sensors to an existing vehicle.
 To do so, a `sensor.pseudo.actor_list` should also be spawned (define it in the config file) to give access to a list of active actors.
-The ROS parameter `spawn_sensors_only` should also be set to True. `carla_spawn_actors` will then check if an actor with same id and type as the one specified in its config file is already active, and if yes attach the sensors to this actor.
+The ROS parameter `spawn_sensors_only` should also be set to True. `carla_spawn_objects` will then check if an actor with same id and type as the one specified in its config file is already active, and if yes attach the sensors to this actor.

 ## Create your own sensor setup

-Sensors, attached to vehicles or not, can be defined via a json file. `carla_spawn_actors` reads it from the file location defined via the private ros parameter `actors_definition_file`.
+Sensors, attached to vehicles or not, can be defined via a json file. `carla_spawn_objects` reads it from the file location defined via the private ros parameter `objects_definition_file`.

 The format is defined like that: